-While the ExOfficio Give-N-Go Boxer Brief isn't our favorite in the review, it did perform fairly well in most categories.
+The ExOfficio Give-N-Go Boxer Brief isn't our favorite in the review, but it did perform well in most categories.
 It's definitely a step up from cotton underpants.
 We didn't love the material, but it is breathable and stretchy enough to not notice it while active.
-We did find both odor control and durability lacking in comparison to the competition.
+We did find odor control lacking in comparison to the competition.
 Even with the antimicrobial treatment, the Give-N-Go still eventually gained the synthetic stank all polypro clothing eventually gets, which is hard to eradicate.
-The fabric also began pilling and degrading after only two months of use.
-Still, it gets the job done, and does so at a favorable price, over $20 less than our Editors' Choice winner, the Outdoor Research Alpine Onset Boxer Brief.
+Still, it gets the job done, from daily use to occasional travel, and does so at a favorable price.

 ExOfficio Give-N-Go Boxer Brief Review